jhude51/alx-airbnb-database/database-adv-script/README.md

-# 🧩 Airbnb Clone Backend – SQL Joins Practice
+# 🧩 Airbnb Clone Backend – Advanced Querying Power

-## 🎯 Objective
+## 🎯 Writing Complex Queries with Joins
 This script (`joins_queries.sql`) demonstrates the use of different **SQL JOIN types** in the context of the Airbnb Clone backend database.
 It focuses on **retrieving relational data** between users, bookings, properties, and reviews — while following best practices for clarity and performance.